 How long will the home inspection take?

 This is the second most important question.
 I know many home inspectors will take as little as two to four hours for an “average” home inspection.
 Some even brag about how quickly they will do the home inspection.
 With over 20 years of doing home inspections full time in San Diego, I cannot figure out how anyone can do a good home inspection in a short time and do it well.
 On any given property I will generally take twice as long as that “average” home inspector.
-As I have gained experience over the years, my home inspections have gotten substantially longer, not shorter.
+As I have gained experience over the years, my home inspections have gotten much longer, not shorter.

 What kind of report will I receive?